 Lane Workforce Partnership is in contract with Connected Lane County for the provision of Youth formula funded program services until June 30, 2025.
-LWP intends to issue a request for proposal for youth formula funded services in the spring of 2025.
 LWP plans to release a request for proposal in the spring of 2025 for youth formula funded services for contracts that begin July 1, 2025.